The Court:

 Concerns were raised when our solicitor could not see a date and signature from a registrar to signify receipt of the charges.

-Our solicitor attended the Ringwood Magistrates’ Court with the client to conduct a case conference and to enquire with the registry when the charges relating to our client had been filed.
+Our solicitor attended the Ringwood Magistrates’ Court with the client to conduct a case conference and to inquire with the registry about the status of the charges relating to our client.
 Our solicitor inspected the court file and determined that the charge sheet and summons were filed with the registry outside the seven-day time limit.

 Following discussions with the prosecutor, the matter was adjourned to allow the prosecution time to produce properly authorised charges.

 The current charges were invalid because they were not filed within the seven-day time limit set out in the legislation.
-Consequently, the prosecution had to withdraw the charges against our client.
+The prosecution therefore, had to withdraw the charges against our client.

-Summary offences must be filed within 12 months of the date of the offence, and as a result, the police had run out of time to initiate new charges for the offences, as 14 years had now passed.
+Summary offences must be filed within 12 months of the date of the offence, and therefore, the police had run out of time to initiate new charges for the offences, as 14 years had now passed.

 Driving offences carry significant penalties if found guilty; Our client was very fortunate in this case as he avoided any finding of guilt or any penalty.

 This is why it is important to always see a lawyer before pleading guilty to any charge.
-Several factors need to be considered in every case, including whether charges have been initiated correctly.
+There are several factors that need to be considered in every case, including whether charges have been initiated correctly.